davewalk/amd-boilerplate/README.md

     bower install

-You can use the `boilerplate.js` to quickly setup create new Backbone components.
+You can use `boilerplate.js` to quickly setup create new Backbone components.

 ## TODO
 * Build process (`r.js`)